-And, in conjunction with the Department of Education, the Department offers a post-baccalaureate certificate in secondary mathematics education for current middle and high school teachers.
-(See page 370.)
+And, in conjunction with the Department of Education, the Department offers a minor in mathematics education and a post-baccalaureate certificate in secondary mathematics education for current middle and high school teachers.
+(See page 393.)

 - Engineering Dual Degree (B.A./B.S.)

 - Mathematics Major (B.A.)

+- Mathematics Education Minor

 - Mathematics Minor

 - Post-baccalaureate Certificate in Secondary Mathematics Education